jenkinsci/opentelemetry-plugin/README.md

 ## Getting started

-TODO Tell users how to configure your plugin here, include screenshots, pipeline examples and configuration-as-code examples.
+Configure the OpenTelemetry endpoint.
+Only GRPC OTLP is supported for the moment.

 ## Screenshots

-Sample of traces collected by Elastic APM for various pipelines
+Sample of traces collected by Elastic APM for various flavors of pipelines

 ### Declarative Pipeline